 Strip the line off the reel: Remove the fly line from the reel and stretch it out on a clean, flat surface.

-Clean the line with warm water: Use a bucket or sink to fill with warm water and add a small amount of mild soap or line cleaner.
-Dip a soft cloth or sponge in the water and gently rub the line from end to end.
+Clean fly line with warm water: Use a bucket or sink to fill with warm water and add a small amount of mild soap or line cleaner.
+Then dip a soft cloth or sponge in the water and gently rub the line from end to end.
 Avoid using abrasive materials or scrubbing too hard, as this can damage the line.

 Rinse the line thoroughly: Once you have cleaned the line, rinse it thoroughly to remove any remaining soap or cleaner.
 You can do this by running the line under a faucet or dunking it in a bucket of water.

-Dry the line: Once the line is clean and rinsed, you can dry it by hanging it up air dry.
+Dry the line: Once the line is clean and rinsed, you can hang it up air dry.
 Avoid exposing the line to direct sunlight, as this can cause the line to fade or crack.

-Apply line dressing: After the line is dry, you can apply a line dressing to help keep it slick.
+Apply line dressing: After the line is dry, the final step is to apply a line dressing to help keep it slick.
 There are many different types of line dressings available, so be sure to choose one that is appropriate for your type of fly line.